KenedyMatiasso/KenedyMatiasso/README.md

 - 👋 Hi, I’m @KenedyMatiasso
-- I'm an aerospace engineering student.
-I'm interested in modeling and simulation.
+- I'm interested in modeling and simulation.
 - I'm currently working on an Opensource platform for aerospace systems modeling, simulation and analysis based on Bond Graph.